isovector/certainty-by-construction/src/book/6-structures.lagda.md

-The `summarize` function lets us use a function to transform a single value contained by the tree, uses `_∙_` to combine all the results in a meaningful way, and fills in empty spaces with `ε` --- a value guaranteed not to change the answer.
+The `summarize` function lets us use a function to transform a single value contained by the tree, uses `_∙_` to combine all the results in a meaningful way, and fills in empty spaces with `ε`---a value guaranteed not to change the answer.
 In essence, monoids allow for a generalization of the common programming
 idiom: